phillm4/ISS_uNLC/README.md

   git clone https://github.com/ruanxiang/mr_saliency.git
   cp __init__.py mr_saliency/
   ```

+In order to make mr_saliency/MR.py compatible with current library versions and python3, several changes need to be made.
+The first is a change from ‘<>’ to ‘!=’ for the ‘not equal’  conditional operator.
+Python3 no longer supports ‘<>’.
+The second change is to remove the importing of the lena image from the skimage.data module.
+The lena image has been removed from skimage due to copyrights.
+A simple fix, without going through the rest of the script is to import a different image from the skimage.data model as lena.
+For example, ‘from skimage.data import astronaut as lena’.
+To make this process simpler, a modified MR.py script is included with in this repository and can be swapped for the one in the mr_saliency library.
+These are the only required changes for mr_saliency.

+The library should be ready to use.
+In order to check this, run the iss_checkpaths.py script.
+Python iss_checkpaths.py

+If there are any errors.
+The paths have not been initialized correctly.
+If passed, the libray is ready to use for instrument shaft segmentation.

+There are three ways to import data to perform instrument segmentation.
+These include:

 ## Observations and Comments on Use
 One observation which we came across was the difference in computation time between OpenCV and skikit-image for the SLIC superpixel construction.
 While the original authors note that it takes 2.5 seconds per 720x1280 image where there is a max of 200 labelled segments.